-The above must be directly mailed to the IA Coordinator, NOT to the Graduate Center.
+All of the above must be directly mailed to the IA Coordinator, NOT to the Office of Graduate Studies.

-All applicants (including CSUS graduates), EXCEPT international students, must also submit the CSU Application for Admission and the Application for Graduate Admission (Parts A and B in the CSU application booklet), and two sets of official transcripts from all colleges and universities attended, other than CSUS.
+All applicants (including Sacramento State graduates), EXCEPT international students, must also submit:

+- an online Application for Graduate Admission; and - two sets of official transcripts from all colleges and universities attended, other than Sacramento State.

+These must be mailed to the Office of Graduate Studies at: Sacramento State, 6000 J Street, Sacramento, CA 95819-6112; e-mail: gradctr@csus.edu.

-International Students must submit an International Student Application, available from the International Admissions Office.
-This application must be filed with the Coordinator of International Admissions, Admissions and Records, CSUS, 6000 J Street, Sacramento, CA 95819-6048, NOT with the Graduate Center.
+Note: International Students must submit an International Student Application, available from the Office of Global Education.
+This application must be filed with the Coordinator of International Admissions, Office of Global Education, Sacramento State, 6000 J Street, Sacramento, CA95819-6012; e-mail intlprg@csus.edu, NOT with the Office of Graduate Studies.